inet-framework/inet/README.md

 INET Framework for OMNEST/OMNeT++
 =================================

 The INET framework (inet.omnetpp.org) is an open-source communication networks simulation package, written for the OMNEST/OMNeT++ simulation system.
-The INET framework contains models for several Internet protocols: beyond TCP and IP there is UDP, Ethernet, PPP and MPLS with LDP and RSVP-TE signalling.
+The INET framework contains models for numerous wired and wireless protocols, a detailed physical layer model, application models and more.
 See the CREDITS file for the names of people who have contributed to the INET Framework.

 IMPORTANT: The INET Framework is continuously being improved: new parts are added, bugs are corrected, and so on.
 We cannot assert that any protocol implemented here will work fully according to the specifications.
-YOU ARE RESPONSIBLE YOURSELF TO MAKE SURE THAT THE MODELS YOU USE IN YOUR SIMULATIONS WORK CORRECTLY, AND YOU'RE GETTING VALID RESULTS.
+YOU ARE RESPONSIBLE YOURSELF FOR MAKING SURE THAT THE MODELS YOU USE IN YOUR SIMULATIONS WORK CORRECTLY, AND YOU'RE GETTING VALID RESULTS.

 Contributions are highly welcome.
 You can make a difference!